 Buffalo Hide – Most of the characteristics of buffalo hide are same as cow hide.
 The main difference between these two is that buffalo hide has more visible grains then cow hide.

-Sheep and lamb – Grains are very fine, more supple than buffalo & cow but still tough and durable and light weight.
-This leather gives nice buttery feel.
+Sheep and lamb – Grains are fine, more supple than buffalo and cow but tough, durable and lightweight.
+This leather gives a nice buttery feel.
 Sheep hides offer a good balance between comfort, style and strength.
-They particularly suits jacket styles where suppleness is important such as bomber jackets, blazers and reefers, especially in women leather jackets.
+They particularly suit jacket styles where suppleness is important such as bomber jackets, blazers and reefers, especially in women leather jackets.

-After establishing the leather type you require next step is to look for the processes that have been applied to hides.
-Different tanning processes produce distinct finished leather which affects the appearance of the leather.
+After establishing the leather type, the next step is to look for the processes that have been applied to hides.
+Different tanning processes produce distinct finished leather which affects the overall appearance of the product.

-Top grained (protected and coated) - is leather used in all applications- car upholstery, jackets and clothing.
-This is the easiest to maintain and also the most durable.
-It has that finished look and somewhat heavier.
-If a drop of water is spilled, it will bead up and cause no darkening of the spot and is easily wiped away.
+Top grained (protected and coated) - Top Grain leather used in all applications; car upholstery, jackets and clothing.
+This one is the easiest to maintain and most durable.
+It has an extremely fine finished look and is somewhat heavier.
+If a drop of water is spilled, it will bead up, cause no darkening of the spot and is easily wiped away.

 Nappa/Napa - Nappa leather is full-grain leather made from an unsplit skin and noted for softness and durability.
 Velvety to the touch, nappa leather is among one of the highest qualities of leathers and the most lightweight and soft.
 It is used in high-quality leather products.
 This quality leather offers great protection against the wind along with being resistant and warm.